Sushant-Chavan/XPS-Ubuntu-Setup/README.md

 ## Install TensorFlow (Docker based)

 * To avoid the cumbersome and error prone method of installing the specific versions of CUDA toolkit and cuDNN, we use the Docker based TF containers.
-* Ensure that the Nvidia drivers are installed using the `nvidia-smi` command
+* Ensure that the Nvidia drivers are installed using the `nvidia-smi` command.
+Otherwise follow the steps described [here](#install-nvidia-drivers).
 * Install the latest version of docker.
 Below instructions taken from [here](https://docs.docker.com/engine/install/ubuntu/)
     ```
     # Remove any old docker versions